 The First Writing Process: “Brainstorming.”

 The first stage of writing is brainstorming.
 Brainstorming helps generate content ideas, but it’s essential to know when to stop brainstorming and start writing.
-The more you write, the easier it will be to come up with ideas.
-With this post, you’ll be learning how to write better and faster.
+The more you write, the easier it will be to develop ideas.
+With this post, you’ll learn how to write better and faster.

 We’ll cover some helpful content ideas here, some of which you will immediately see in your head during the writing process.
-We’ll protect when we’re sure to stop and when the writing definitely isn’t over yet for those of you who write externally.
+We’ll protect when we’re sure to stop and when the writing isn’t over yet for those who write externally.

 Because content is still king when it comes to getting your content seen, shared, and, of course, linked to.

-Although great content still attracts links, it’s still only half the battle.
+Although great content attracts links, it’s only half the battle.
 Get this post written, and you’ll be the one sharing it, not your client.

 Content marketing is a long-term business.